eraclitux/twiph/README.rst

 twiph
 =====

-Draw a fancy graph representation of Twitter connections given a list of names/surnames.
+``twiph`` draws a fancy graph representation of Twitter connections given a list of names/surnames.

 Authentication
 ==============